|

 Return to Control Panel

-In the Stats menu, accessed by clicking on the red, green and blue Bar Graph, you will find all of your stats/skills.
+In the Stats menu, accessed by clicking on the red, green and blue Bar Graph or by pressing 'H', you will find all of your stats/skills.
+You can also check your quest points in this interface, among other places.
 When you hover over the icon of a skill, you will be able to see your current experience, and how much experience you need to get to the next level of the skill, or your total experience when hovering over your total level.
 You can click on each skill to bring up a small menu of information about that skill.
 This is very handy for a quick reference and usually has info about different things you can do at different levels.
 Detailed information about each skill, what can be done at each level and how much experience can be earned is shown in our Skill Guides.
 Return to Control Panel

-In the Ability Book you will find a wide range of abilities and magic spells.
-This menu is accessed by clicking on the book icon or by pressing 'F4'.
-The Ability Book is split into four sections: Melee (Attack and Strength abilities), Ranged (Ranged abilities), Magic (Magic abilities and Magic spells) and Constitution & Defence (Constitution and Defence abilities).
-For further details, see the Ability Book Guide and the Magic Guide.
+In the Powers tab you will find a wide range of abilities, classified by type, along with prayer and combat settings.
+This menu is accessed by clicking on the powers icon or by pressing 'F4'.
+Powers are split into four sections: Melee (Attack and Strength abilities), Ranged (Ranged abilities), Magic (Magic abilities and Magic spells) and Constitution & Defence (Constitution and Defence abilities).
+For further details, see the Ability Book Guide and the Prayer Guide.
 Return to Control Panel

 Ignore ListYour ignore list is the opposite of your friends list.
 The ignore feature enables you to ignore messages from other users who you do not wish to receive messages from (such as someone who is harassing you or being offensive), as well as see how many people you have ignored (at the bottom right corner).
 If you add a name to this list, any messages sent by this person will be ignored, and you won't see them.
 They also will be unable to join your Friends Chat channel (if you have one set), even if your settings there are to allow "anyone" to join.
 The user, however, will see you online, and will be able to interact with you - you will simply not be notified and "automatically" ignore them.
 As with your friends list you have the options to add or delete users from the list.
 Return to Control Panel